kernja/esoteric-picture-extractor/README.md

 HPI is a proprietary image format created by Hemera Technologies and used extensively within the `Photo Clip Art 10,000` clip-art collection.
 As a proprietary format, users had to install software to browse and export HPI-formatted images for use in other applications *one-at-a-time*.

 Rather than installing such software, I opened up an HPI file in a binary viewer to discover that the format is just a container for one JPG file and one PNG file.
 The JPG file contains RGB data whereas the PNG file is a grayscale image used as an alpha channel.
 Not only does HPI combine the strengths of both formats (JPG compression, PNG transparency), it locks the image in a proprietary format that most users would not be able to bypass.

+Since this software uses magic bytes to decompose files, HPI files behave interestingly:

+* Running in `HPI` or `ALL` modes will combine the JPG/PNG files together into a transparency-enabled PNG with Magick.Net
+* Running in `JPG`or `ALL` modes will export the RGB layer of an HPI file as a JPG
+* Running in `PNG` or `ALL` modes will export the alpha layer of an HPI file as a PNG

 ![JPG layer of an HPI-encoded file of a handled wicker basket](./img/HPI-jpg-layer.jpg)
 ![PNG alpha transparency layer of an HPI-encoded file of a handled wicker basket](./img/HPI-png-layer.png)